Dr Mathilda Wilding

 Overview

 Dr Mathilda Wilding has been working in the field of cancer genetics since 2015.
 Mathilda is qualified as a specialist in medical oncology (cancer treatment) and clinical genetics.
-Mathilda is one of only a few doctors in Australia to have achieved both of these qualifications and has been appointed as a cancer genetics specialist at Royal North Shore Hospital, Sydney.
+Mathilda is one of only a few doctors in Australia to have achieved both of these qualifications, and has been appointed as a cancer genetics consultant at Royal North Shore Hospital, Sydney.

 Mathilda is a Fellow of the Royal College of Physicians (FRACP) and a member of the Human Genetics Society of Australia (HGSA).
 She is a member of the adult and paediatric cancer genetics reference committees for the National Cancer Institute (eviQ) guidelines.
 She is involved in developing evidence-based genetic testing and risk management guidelines, that are used Nationally and Internationally, to guide genetic testing and the management of individuals with an inherited cause of cancer.